spsinghrathore/Ultimate-JS-Repo/Ultimate-JS-Repo/1_Understand/Concepts/06_loops.md

 ---

-## 🔁 Scene 2: The 4 Great Circles of Looping
+## 🔁  The 4 Great Circles of Looping

 Here are the 4 sacred forms: